← Back to All States

 The Leaderboard Disparity

 When comparing 11 representative cities (10k+ residents) in Wyoming, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
-Evanston is the strongest performer in this 11 representative cities (10k+ residents) set with a Paw Score Grade of B+, helped by 166 walkable days per year and comparatively strong veterinary access.
+Evanston leads this 11 representative cities (10k+ residents) set, but the lead is relative rather than dominant.
+Its move-fit grade of B+ suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Wyoming.
 Riverton still trails this comparison set at C, which matters because a state-level laggard is not always a disaster city so much as a place with thinner margins for dog owners.

 The Hidden Pet Tax